Get a Free WorkTrek Demo

 Machine learning and AI will play a big role.
 These tools can spot patterns in data that humans might miss.
 This could lead to better failure predictions and longer equipment life.

 IoT devices will change how we gather data for MTBF calculations.
-Sensors can track equipment performance in real-time, creating a constant stream of data that will make MTBF estimates more precise.
+Sensors can track equipment performance in real time, creating a constant data stream that will make MTBF estimates more precise.

 Predictive maintenance will become more common.
 Instead of fixed schedules, maintenance will happen when it’s truly needed.
 This could reduce downtime and save money.